jameskolwolf1/Vector.io/README.md

 **Features**
 - Home Page
 - List/Nav/Page for the Category
-	- User can have a Nav bar to see what catgory or make a Pagfe for it
+ - User can have a Nav bar to see what category or make a Pagfe for it
-- ComputerComponite Page when clciking the a category and see the items and click on the items will give details about that item.
+- ComputerComponite Page when clicking the category and seeing the items and clicking on the items will give details about that item.
-	- There will also be a list of solution on that page
+ - There will also be a list of solutions on that page
-	- Also different version or model with general info
+ - Also different versions or models with general info
 - Post Page will give a list of Post
-	- Post will be link to the article and also link the the Commetns section
+ - Post will be linked to the article and also link to the Comments section
  - Comment will have a liking system

-**Bug fixes**
+**Bugfixes**

 **DEMO DAY**

 ## Future Implementations

 >Your project will be marked based on what you committed to in the above document.
 Here, you can list any additional features you may complete after the MVP of your application is built, or if you have extra time before the Capstone due date.

 - Login and Register User System
-- More Data for Not only Computer Cable but Hardware , and Coding and COmputer Hardware
+- More Data for Not only Computer Cable but Hardware, and Coding Computer Hardware
 - Dislike Button